-She is an accomplished cellist, singer, music teacher, vocal coach, choral director and organist.
-Ms. Owen is also co-founder, principal cellist and the Executive Director of the Camerata New York chamber orchestra in New York City (founded in 1999 in Vienna, Austria, re-established in New York in 2000).
+Kate Owen, a multidimensional artist, an accomplished cellist, singer/cantor, music teacher, vocal coach, choral director and organist.
+Ms. Owen is also co-founder, principal cellist and the Executive Director of the CAMERATA NEW YORK chamber orchestra in New York City (founded in 1999 in Vienna, Austria, re-established in New York in 2000).
 She has successfully organized and performed concerts, operas, dance and choral presentations to critical acclaim in some of the foremost venues in the world including Carnegie Hall, Alice Tully Hall, Merkin Concert Hall, St. Patrick’s Cathedral, St. Jean Baptiste Church, Theater at St. Jean, Cathedral of St. John the Divine, Joyce Theater and music festivals in various Tri-State area venues.
-Currently, Ms. Owen is a soprano soloist and substitute organist at St. Jean Baptiste Church in Manhattan, NY.

 15min. version https://www.youtube.com/watch?v=zTcnQBB9ZOA&t=1s